evilfemi/DesktopTestRepo/readme.md

-﻿This is the text for my new branch testing version2.0 of the desktop app
+﻿This is the text for my new branch testing version2.0 of the desktop app...
+Sticking to this line to avoid collision